 Under the leadership of Executive Director Peg Kay, the Washington Academy of Sciences and its Affiliated Societies hosted a series of conferences called Capital Science (or Cap Sci) beginning in 2004.
 These conferences were intended to showcase the panoply of scientific research in the Washington DC area.

-Please follow the links below to see abstracts, photos and/or videos of previous Cap Sci conferences:
+Please follow the links below to see abstracts of previous Cap Sci conferences: